 Differences between Keyboard Layouts (international)

-In some cases, you need to use more than one language settings on your Workstation.
+In some cases, you need to use more than one language setting on your Workstation.
 For example, multiple language bars can override your favorite shortcuts.

 It is important to adjust your language bar settings.